gosson/tugboat/AGF/100-AGF-Introduction.md

-This gave rise to the notion (in some cases a misconception) that the time and effort of creating a comprehensive governance system and its accompanying bureaucracy would slow the business down to the point where it would negate any gains realized from using the cloud.
+This gave rise to the notion (in some cases a misconception) that the time and effort of creating a comprehensive governance system and its accompanying ‘bureaucracy’ would slow the business down to the point where it would negate any gains realized from using the cloud.
 As such, some groups within businesses ended up going directly to cloud providers without involving enterprise IT.
 The practice was in fact so widespread it was given the name “Shadow IT” by the industry.